०१

 Three places, three things that still run underneath everything

 Maruti Suzuki in Delhi — first job.
 Japanese shop-floor discipline, managers on the floor, 5S as a working philosophy.
-Thales in Paris — masters graduation thesis, applying design thinking to a 70,000-person tech company.
+Thales in Paris — master's graduation thesis, applying design thinking to a 70,000-person tech company.
 Shadowed meetings, ran workshops.
 Board of Innovation in Antwerp — internship.
 Framed venture possibilities for Sappi, presented to their management.
 Watched BoI run venture-building for other clients in parallel.

 Operational discipline from Japan.
 Design methods from France.
 Venture thinking from Belgium.
 The stack I still run on.